 My Dad (Pop) taught me how to place sutures when I was in high school.
 I would go with him on house calls or accompany him to the emergency room to treat people who had sustained an injury requiring sutures.
 He would allow me to suture relatively minor wounds while explaining to the patients I was in training under his watch care.
 I don’t ever remember a patient objecting to my work since Pop was there in the room making certain I did it correctly.
-This was at a time when malpractice litigation was almost non-existent, and most people were thankful to get medical care, if even from a non-licensed trainee!
-By the time I entered medical school, I could place sutures more quickly and accurately than the majority of interns.
+This was at a time when malpractice litigation was almost non-existent, and most people were thankful to get medical care even from a non-licensed trainee.
+By the time I entered medical school I could place sutures more quickly and accurately than the majority of interns.

-One day while assisting me in the OR, Bubba asked, “Do you know how a wound is held together and heals following placement of sutures?”
+One day while assisting me in the OR Bubba asked, “Do you know how a wound is held together and heals following placement of sutures?”
 He was always very precise in his approach to life and medicine, and I thought he was quizzing me on the exact physiology of wound healing to see if I remembered what we had been taught in medical school.
 I began by saying that with the injury there is coagulation of platelets in blood at the wound edges which leads to the formation of fibrin—.
 He interrupted by saying, “You are giving the scientific explanation, but God gave us the Biblical explanation of wound healing.”
 I said, ” alright; you have my attention.”
 He said the wound healing passage is in Colossians, chapter 1, verses 16 and 17.
 He continued, “It says that the Lord Jesus created all things in heaven and earth, visible and invisible including principalities, powers, kings and queens.
 It further says all things are under His control and by Him all things consist.”
 Bubba stopped and asked, “Do you know the definition of the word consist?
 It means “held together.”
 Jesus is the One that holds all the universe together and keeps it from falling apart.
 That includes the edges of this surgical wound you have just caused.
-Jesus, Himself will be holding this wound together!
-You can put the sutures in place; remove them in 7 days and assume all the invisible physiological processes have occurred, but if Jesus isn’t holding it together, it will break open.”
+Jesus Himself will be holding this wound together!
+You can put the sutures in place, remove them in seven days and assume all the invisible physiological processes have occurred.
+If Jesus isn’t holding it together it will break open.”